 9. Will I actually meet with members of Congress?

 When meeting requests are submitted to congressional offices, they are first made with the lawmaker with the understanding that the lawmaker might not be available, and that the policy/legislative staff may attend either with or in place of the lawmaker.
 Meetings scheduled with congressional staff should not be looked upon disfavorably as those individuals are typically experts who advise lawmakers on the issues.
 Congressional staff can also provide you with information on the lawmaker’s position on ACP legislative priorities and relay your story to the lawmaker.

 10. Will I have access to leave-behinds documents/issue briefs to give to my members of Congress?

-There will be available a “Thank you note” feature within the Web-based portal that will be prepopulated with the email of each respective congressional office with a prepopulated thank you note message (that can be customized) AND will contain an embedded link with ALL of the issue briefs.
+There will be available a “Thank you note” feature within the App that will be prepopulated with the email of each respective congressional office with a prepopulated thank you note message (that can be customized) AND will contain an embedded link with ALL of the issue briefs.
 We recommend you use this feature and send this email message to congressional staff after each meeting.